RocketManRC/AboutTimeClient/README.md

 I developed this cross platform application to assist with running the amateur radio digital communication programs JS8Call and WSJT-X when operating off the grid (i.e. with no internet connection).
 This is because those applications require the computer clock to be within 2 seconds of UTC.

 # Building the Application
-The only requirement for building is a C++11 compiler.
+I am reluctant to publish binaries particularly for Windows so you have to build it yourself!
+The only requirement for building is a C++11 compiler and I have tested this with Mingw-x64 and the Microsoft command line tools on Windows.
+On Linux and MacOS g++ can be used directly as shown below (note that you have to install Xcode on MacOS even if you are only going to use the command line tools).

 I use the following two platform independent libraries: